-As a collection society, members are at the heart of the Group's business and are the reason that PRS and the Company exist.
+As a collection society, members are at the heart of PRS's business and are the reason that PRS and the Company exist.
 Effective engagement with the membership is led by the Members' Council on behalf of the Group.
-Results from our annual members survey are reviewed and considered and the Group continues to make efforts to improve member experience.
-There is regular communication and interaction with its members through a number of channels including writer representatives and publisher briefings, genre specific member meetings and focus groups, outreach activities for new and upcoming members, our own member events and supporting other industry events.
+Results from our annual members survey are reviewed and considered and PRS continues to make efforts to improve member experience.
+There is regular communication and interaction with its members through several channels including writer representatives and publisher briefings, genre specific member meetings and focus groups, outreach activities for new and upcoming members, our own member events and supporting other industry events.

-Non-financial and sustainability information statement (NFSIS)
+Non-financial and sustainability information statement ("NFSIS")